tmatthews092/KDTreeProject/README.md

 ### `nearestNeighbor`
 - Traverses down to the target region, then backtracks.
 - Updates the nearest point seen so far.
-- Explores the opposite branch if it might contain a closer point.
+- Explores the opposite branch if it might contain a closer point, when backtracking.

 **Complexity**:
 - Time: `O(log n)` average, `O(n)` worst case